samjamesobrien/TicTacToe/README.md

 Please add an additional user using the same pattern.

+Is this method secure?
+What do you see wrong?

 _Tip: Simple implementation is fine, copy the implementation that added Horatio._

 ## 3. Fix the code & pass the tests

-The run script is fixed, but it is obvious that there are failing tests.
+There are failing tests because some of the code is not implemented.

 _Tip: The tests themselves are correct and don't need to change._

 _Tip: Read the javadoc and the tests._

-### 3.1 Implement the BoardUtil.getAllLines(...) method
+### 3.1 Implement the BoardUtil.getAllPossibleLines(...) method
 Run the BoardUtilTest tests, they should fail

 The getAllLines method is not complete, once complete the BoardUtilTest tests will pass.